platdrag/UnblockableChains/README.md

 Note the generated wallet address.
 Implant will be placed under `./generated/<GeneratedWalletAddress>` Transfer the implant generated directory to destination machine and run it:

-`export PYTHONPATH=./src && python3 -i ./src/Client/ClientCommands.py . ./conf/clientConf.yaml`
+`export PYTHONPATH=./src && python3 -i ./src/Client/ClientCommands.py . ./conf/clientConf.yaml`   (use -h for more options)

 Client will run its own node, sync in light mode, contact the contract and register with it.
 If successful, it will start a listener for incoming commands.